-This tutorial guides the user through the process of doing Multiple Linear regression and data exploration on 16 MAP38 kinase inhibitors within the software package R. Explorative data analysis is carried out on this dataset, containing precalculated physicochemical descriptors.
+This tutorial guides the user through the process of doing multiple linear regression and data exploration on 16 p38 MAP kinase inhibitors with the software package R. Explorative data analysis is carried out on this dataset, containing precalculated physicochemical descriptors.
 Multiple linear regression and correlation analysis are utilized to identify descriptors influencing koff.

 In addition the following R packages are needed for this tutorial.